Aleksei-Kibardin/Aleksei-Kibardin/README.md

 ### 👨‍ about me:

 Hello!
-I am a Frontend developer, at the moment I am actively looking for a job
+I am a Frontend developer, at the moment I am actively looking for a job, I will be glad to talk

 ### ☎️ contacts:
 GMAIL: kibardin20000@gmail.com <br>